anjalisin/Spotify-Clone/README.md

 ---

-## Contributing

-I welcome contributions to the Spotify Clone project.
-If you would like to contribute, please fork the repository and submit a pull request.

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-`Fork the repository`

-Create a new branch: `git checkout -b my-branch-name`

 Make your changes and commit them: `git commit -m 'Add some feature'`

 Push to the original branch: `git push origin my-branch-name`